karammulc/Karas-Jams-Case-Study/Cleaning & Exploration.md

 CASE
   WHEN timeofday = 'morning' THEN 'Morning'
   WHEN timeofday = 'afternoon' THEN 'Afternoon'
-  WHEN timeofday = 'night' THEN 'Night'
+  WHEN timeofday = 'night' THEN 'Night'END
-END

 ```
+I then created a dashboard in Tableau that can be found [here](https://public.tableau.com/app/profile/karam/viz/KarasJams/Dashboard1)